 You will study six modules in total, three of which are core Philosophy modules:

-Philosophy of Cognitive Science or Philosophy of Health and Happiness
+Philosophy of Cognitive Science or Philosophy and Mental Health

 Philosophy of Mind